-Definition: The General Agreement on Tariffs and Trade was the first worldwide multilateral free trade agreement.
-It was in effect from June 30, 1948 until January 1, 1995.
+The General Agreement on Tariffs and Trade was the first worldwide multilateral free trade agreement.
+It was in effect from 1948 until 1995.
 It was replaced by the World Trade Organization.

 More countries wanted to join GATT.
-By 1995, it had 128 members, generating at least 80 percent of world trade.
+By 1995 it had 128 members, generating 80 percent of world trade.

 By increasing trade, GATT promoted world peace.
-Before World War II, a trade alliance had a 50 percent chance of succeeding.
-GATT’s success led to other trade agreements.
-Notably it led to the European Union, which has prevented wars between its members.
+Before World War II, a trade alliance had a 50% chance of succeeding.
+GATT’s success led to other trade agreements such as the European Union, which has prevented wars between its members.

-GATT also improved communication by providing incentives for smaller countries to learn English, the language of the world's largest consumer market.
-Understanding English gave them a competitive advantage through insight into the developed countries' cultures, marketing practices, and product needs.
+GATT improved communication by providing incentives for smaller countries to learn English, the language of the world's largest consumer market, giving insights into the developed countries' cultures, marketing practices, and product needs.

 Low tariffs can ruin some domestic industries, leading to high unemployment in those sectors.
 Governments need to subsidize many industries and agriculture to make them more competitive on a global scale.

 By the 1980s, world trade was changing to include services, but GATT did not cover the trade of services.
 So globalized services spread, and no single country could manage them.
 For example, financial services became globalized.
 When U.S. investment bank Lehman Brothers in 2008 collapsed, it threatened the entire global economy.